Best AEO (Answer Engine Optimization) Tools for AI Search

 • Best overall AEO platform: Goodie AI for monitor-to-optimize flow with broad engine coverage.

-• Best free baseline: HubSpot AI Search Grader to size the problem quickly.
+• Best free baseline: HubSpot AEO Grader to size the problem quickly.

 • Best AEO inside an SEO suite: Ahrefs Brand Radar.